Cherno Jobatey – From Berlin to the World of Media

 Dream Job: Journalist

 During all that time, however, the ‘news junkie’ (Die Welt) Cherno Jobatey never forgot his dream of becoming a journalist!
 And life offered him a golden route to this goal: strange coincidences, happy encounters and talented cheekiness combined were key.
-In his fourth semester, he won a one-year DAAD grant to go study politics and music in Los Angeles.
+In his fourth semester, he won a one-year DAAD grant to study abroad: In Los Angeles he studied politics during the day and music & entertainment by night.

 There, Cherno Jobatey gives a lecture about Jesse Jackson – that information gets back via a circuitous route to RIAS Radio at home.
 An editor named Gerd Kothy contacts him.
 Word on the street is that he is an expert for American domestic politics.
 Cherno Jobatey accepts the offer and works as a freelancer for the radio henceforth.